enhsin/p2-trafficSigns/README.md

 ### Design and Test a Model Architecture

 #### 1. Preprocessing
-The image has been normalized by subtracting the mean of the image (flatten array of all three channels) and dividing by the standard deviation of the image.
+The image has been normalized by subtracting the mean of the image across three channels and dividing by the standard deviation of the image.
 This makes all the feature center around zero and have unit variance.
 Normalization helps the algorithm learn features from low-contrast images better.

 #### 2. Model Architecture
 I use [LeNet-5](https://github.com/udacity/CarND-LeNet-Lab) taught in the Convolutional Neural Network lesson as my model.
 It consists of the following layers: